DavidTre07/Marlin-FLSUN-QQS-Configurations/README.md

 ---

 ## 1.1.
-What is this ?
+Purpose of this git

-This is my repository for Marlin configuration files for the FLSUN QQ-S stock (without mods) 3D printer.
+This is a repository for FLSUN QQ-S Marlin configuration files,
+The printer is a stock one (without mods).
+You will find also in this readme some How To for configuring / tuning your delta printer.

 ---